BBarisKilic/Java-React-Camp/README.md

 1. [Northwind](day7_northwind2)

-Through this project, I've started to learn about:
+Through this project, I've learned:
--	Learned about Swagger.
+-	about Swagger.
--	Learned how to add Swagger and its dependencies to project.
+-	how to add Swagger and its dependencies to project.
--	Learned how to write API call result manager and its logic.
+-	how to write API call result manager and its logic.
+-   how to add data to database via API request.
+-   how to create constructor with Lombok.

 Screenshot of output: